ddc-java-16/zoom-attendance-smoralesss/docs/index.md

 ## Summary

-This application serves as an essential attendance record, enabling users to perform mathematical computations on user-driven data.
+This application serves as an essential attendance record tracking application.
+It, enables users to perform computations on user-driven data.
 This functionality is made possible through Zoom's existing APIs.

+I developed this application because I saw an obvious need for it.
+Any educator or business leader utilizing Zoom for remote learning stands to gain from its integrated attendance tracking features.
+It exemplifies how technology can simplify your life; wondering, "What on Earth would I do with it?".

+Once you are logged into the app, you are able to

 ## Intended users & user stories
 {: menu="Users" }